The Q (nightclub): Lawsuit

+Fluet later filed counterclaims stating that Sharp's filing of the initial lawsuit and his public statements about it on Instagram were defamatory.
+In October 2023, the Supreme Court of New York County denied a motion by Sharp's lawyer to dismiss these counterclaims, then rejected a subsequent motion to reargue the former in July 2024.
+Sharp then filed an appeal with the Appellate Division of the New York Supreme Court, which reversed the county court's decision and dismissed Fluet's counterclaims in April 2025.

-Drugging incidents
+Criminal incidents

-In November 2022, local and international media reported that a 33-year-old man died under suspicious circumstances after leaving the Q on Memorial Day weekend.
-A toxicology report suggested that he died of a drug overdose, and the police investigation found that "[h]is phone and credit cards were stolen and more than $25,000 was drained from his bank account."
-The New York City Police Department is investigating a possible connection between this incident and more than a dozen others involving drugging and robbery of local gay men, including one in April 2022 in which a 25-year-old man was drugged, robbed and subsequently found dead after leaving the Ritz, another Hell's Kitchen gay club.
+In November 2022, local and international media reported that a 33-year-old man, John Umberger, died under suspicious circumstances after leaving the Q with two unidentified men on Memorial Day weekend.
+When he was found in his employer's Upper East Side residence on June 1, toxicology reports showed that he had fentanyl, p-fluoro fentanyl, heroin, cocaine, lidocaine and ethanol in his system.
+He was presumed to have been drugged, and the police investigation found that "[h]is phone and credit cards were stolen and more than $25,000 was drained from his bank account."

+The New York City Police Department investigated a possible connection between this incident and more than a dozen others involving drugging and robbery of local gay men, including one in April 2022 in which 25-year-old Julio Ramirez was drugged, robbed and subsequently found dead after leaving the Ritz, another Hell's Kitchen gay club.
 EDGE Media Network reported that another parent came forward about their son being drugged and robbed after leaving the Q in early April 2022, though that man survived.
-The press has referred to the suspected group of perpetrators of these attacks as the "roofie robbers".
+The press referred to the suspected group of perpetrators of these attacks as the "roofie robbers".

+In January 2023, a 29-year-old man named Jordan Taylor went missing outside of the Q. As of March 2023, he had not been found.

+On March 23, 2023, the New York County District Attorney issued arrest warrants for three men charged with first-degree murder of Umberger and Ramirez.
+In February 2025, Jayqwan Hamilton, Jacob Barroso, and Robert DeMaio were convicted of drugging, robbing and murdering Umberger and Ramirez.
+The trial included testimonies from other men who were drugged at Hell's Kitchen gay bars, robbed, and left unconscious but survived.
+Two other men, Shane Hoskins and Andre Butts—who collaborated with Hamilton, Barroso and DeMaio—had previously pleaded guilty to robbery charges.